PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 ### Kubeflow {#sec:kubeflow}

 No matter if using a local Kubernetes cluster or one on Cloud Kubeflow needs to be deployed on the cluster.
-For the purposes described in chapter \{sec:usecase} only the pipeline part of Kubeflow is needed, which is why in this chapter, only the installation of this part will be explained.
+For the purposes described in chapter \{sec:usecase} only the pipeline part of Kubeflow is needed.
+In this chapter, only the installation of this part will be explained.

 This installation can be done by applying the YAML manifest provided inside the Kubeflow Github repository to the Kubernetes cluster.
 For that, first, the wished version needs to be defined before it can get applied